scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 ## ⛳️ **3.3 PART 2 Context: Integrating Sommelier Protocol Specifics** 🍷

 Sommelier is a decentralized asset management protocol specifically designed for the evolving DeFi ecosystem.
 The protocol uses "intelligent" vaults that dynamically adjust their composition based on current market conditions or predetermined metrics.
-Sommelier's unique architecture allows strategiests to leverage the power of off-chain computation using financial and data modeling techniques.
+Sommelier's unique architecture allows strategists to leverage the power of off-chain computation using financial and data modeling techniques.

 Before continuing, it is very recommended to check out the Sommelier docs [here](https://sommelier-finance.gitbook.io/sommelier-documentation/introduction/what-is-sommelier) and make sure you pass through the goals listed below.